 In the last couple of years, I moved away from call processing development, and became a more or less full-time trainer, teaching introductory courses on the 5ESS® Switch to a flood of new Lucent hires.
 Consequently, I came full-circle from my teaching days at IIT.
 I also began to travel again, giving training courses at Lucent sites in Malmesbury, UK, in Nuremberg, Germany and at the Batik and Zetax sites in Brazil.

 My first wife, Janet, lives near Baltimore, Maryland, where she just recently retired as a high school teacher.
 I had one child (Sarah) by Janet.
-Sarah is a lawyer with a Baltimore law firm, specializing in taxes and estate planning.
+Sarah is a partner with a Baltimore law firm, specializing in taxes and estate planning.

 I have written a couple of astronomy textbooks--"On Civilized Stars", a book